 This is the minimum size required for the printer to reproduce a clean hole.

 This is the accepted tolerance for each technology that has to be considered during the design phase.

-View our helpful printing guide for more information.
+View our helpful Quick Reference Guide for more information.